-In this report launch, new findings from the BCEC Small Business Survey will reveal how WA’s small business community has adapted to the COVID-19 environment, highlighting the cost, workforce and other pressures they may be experiencing and their expectations for the year ahead.
+Hear new findings from the 2020 BCEC Small Business Survey including the significant costs, workforce and other pressures businesses have experienced and their expectations for the year ahead.

 Date Friday 5 February, 2021

 Location Microsoft Teams